-Introduction 1 Organization of the Volume and Overview of the Individual Papers 2 2 4 3.
-Innovative Business Strategies and Firm Performance in the New Economy 7
+Introduction 1 Organization of the Volume and Overview of the Individual Papers 1.
+Economic Contributions of Research and Development in Singapore 2.
+Mapping Singapore's Knowledge-based Economy 2 3.
+Innovative Business Strategies and Firm Performance in the New Economy